-Here are high-level instructions.
-Details are in the sections below.
+Before we dive in, here are some high-level instructions.
+Details are provided in the sections below.

-- 1. Our high-level goal is to find 3 SDSS spectra closest to cB58 by a distance measure of your choice.
+- 1. Our high-level goal is to find the 3 SDSS spectra closest to cB58 by a distance measure of your choice.
 We will work together to develop measures. - 2.
 When we show our best spectra to Christy (the astronomer), here are some ways she will decide whether it is a Lyman-break galaxy.
-Look at http://pages.stat.wisc.edu/~jgillett/DSCP/2/exampleMatch.pdf, which shows the lownoise target spectrum of cB58 in red and the SDSS noisy spectrum of the same cB58 in blue.

-Note the presense of:

-- the Lyman-alpha absorption trough, around index 800 - the Lyman-alpha emission peak just right of the trough, around 900 - metal abosorption lines right of the peak, in red (and blue) from about 950 to 2600 - 3.
-We will consider integer redshifts (shift 0, shift 1, shift 2, ...) of wavelengths in attempting to match cB58.

-- 4. For each of the 3 closest spectra, make a graph showing that spectrum aligned with cB58.
+Look at http://pages.stat.wisc.edu/~jgillett/605/2/exampleMatch.pdf, which shows the low-noise target spectrum of cB58 in red and the SDSS noisy spectrum of the same cB58 in blue.
+Note the presense of: - the Lyman-alpha absorption trough, around index 800 - the Lyman-alpha emission peak just right of the trough, around 900 - $\bullet\,$ metal abosorption lines right of the peak, in red (and blue) from about 950 to $2600\,$ - 3.
+We will consider integer redshifts (shift 1, shift 2, shift 3, ...) of wavelengths in attempting to match cB58. - 4.
+For each of the 3 closest spectra, make a graph showing that spectrum aligned with cB58.
 If graphing only one spectrum, we would use x=wavelength, y=flux.
 However, in light of red shifting and the need to graph two aligned spectra at a time, we can abandon wavelength and instead use x = shifted wavelength, or, more simply, just x = index (that is, 1 to the length of the flux vector).
-Each of your graphs should show the alignment, or lack of alignment, as well as exampleMatch.pdf shows its alignment.
+Each of your graphs should show the alignment, or lack of alignment, as well as exampleMatch.pdf.
 Different graph designs are ok if they make deciding "Is this a nice alignment?" easy. - 5.
 Report on what you tried, what worked, and what didn't.